Manaslu Circuit Trek

 Trip Information

-Duration : 16 Days
+Duration: 16 Days

 Manaslu Circuit Trek is rated as demanding trek.
 Involves walking for around 5 to 8 hours along the ridges of high Himalayan peaks with lengthy, steep climbs and descents.
 Also involves crossing a high pass around 5,106 m.
 There can also be significant weather changes during the trek.
-The real challenge is walking in the high altitude.
+The real challenge is walking at a high altitude.
 As you ascend, the air becomes thinner, making breathing harder and increasing the risk of altitude sickness.

 Altitude Problem: